restify/node-restify/docs/api/plugins.md

 The module includes the following plugins to be used with restify's `pre` event:
 * `inflightRequestThrottle(options)` - limits the max number of inflight requests
   * `options.limit` {Number} the maximum number of inflight requests the server will handle before returning an error
-  * `options.err` {Error} opts.err A restify error used as a response when the inflight request limit is exceeded
+  * `options.err` {Error} A restify error used as a response when the inflight request limit is exceeded
   * `options.server` {Object} The restify server that this module will throttle
+* `cpuUsageThrottle(options)`- Reject requests based on the server's current CPU usage
+  * `options.limit` - {Number} The point at which restify will begin rejecting a % of all requests at the front door.
+  * `options.max` - {Number} The point at which restify will reject 100% of all requests at the front door.
+  * `options.interval` - {Number} How frequently to recalculate the % of traffic to be rejecting.
+  * `options.halfLife` - {Number} How responsive your application will be to spikes in CPU usage, for more details read the cpuUsageThrottle section below.
+  * `options.err` - {Error} A restify error used as a response when the cpu usage limit is exceeded

 ## QueryParser